-Yes, HDMI CAN support 3440×1440 resolution.
-However, you need to have the right HDMI port as well as the right cable in order to support it.
-Hence, whether can HDMI support 3440×1440 or not depends upon a few factors.
+Yes, HDMI CAN support 3440×1440 Resolution.
+However, having the proper HDMI port and a suitable cable to help it would be best.
+Hence, whether HDMI can support 3440×1440 depends on a few factors.

-You see there are different version of HDMI port as well as different speeds the HDMI cables are rated at.
+You see, there are different versions of HDMI ports and speeds at which the HDMI cables are rated.

-You need to make sure that your display device such as the monitor as well as the source device such as the computer, supports the right ports and the version of HDMI.
+You need to ensure that your display devices, such as the monitor, and the source device, such as the computer, support the correct ports and the version of HDMI.

-In the following text I will talk in detail about HDMI as well as its support for the UWQHD resolution i.e 3440×1440.
+In the following text, I will discuss HDMI and its support for the UWQHD resolution, i.e., 3440×1440.

 What is 3440×1440 Resolution?

-3440×1440 is also referred to as the UWQHD or Ultra Wide Quad High Definition resolution.
+3440×1440 is also called the UWQHD or Ultra Wide Quad High Definition Resolution.

-Displays conforming to this resolution have a 21:9 aspect ratio as compared to the 16:9 aspect ratio of the normal widescreen displays.
+Displays conforming to this Resolution have a 21:9 aspect ratio compared to the 16:9 aspect ratio of standard widescreen displays.

-This resolution is often found on premium grade monitors often intended for gaming or for professional editing work.
+This Resolution is often found on premium-grade monitors for gaming or professional editing.

-As far as professional work goes, this resolution is preferred by video editors as it gives them an excellent wide view of their timeline and the workspace.
+As far as professional work goes, this Resolution is preferred by video editors as it gives them an excellent comprehensive view of their timeline and the workspace.

-There are different versions of the HDMI ports.
-The most common HDMI port is the HDMI 1.4.
+There are different versions of HDMI ports.
+The most common HDMI port is HDMI 1.4.
 But the best HDMI port at the moment is HDMI 2.1.

 |HDMI Version||Max Resolution||Max Refresh Rate||Max Bandwidth|